by CASSIDY MANTOR view/download a PDF of Elegance Elevated

 Her point of view was rooted in the relationships and intimacy of her childhood home.
 She created spaces with love that were fit for both daily life and also celebrations.
 As she matured, her passion for transforming spaces gained worldly sophistication and elegance.
 However, her design vision remained authentically rooted in her legacy of celebrating the relationship between the environment and the people who use the space.

 Buresh reflects, “I’ve always been designing and transforming spaces, and I will always do it.
 My goal is to bring my aesthetic sensibility to life through the lens of sophistication and environmental connection.
 My work will always have a feeling of welcome, inviting people to come in, sit, and put down your drink.
-I create spaces that are timeless and rely on functionality for longevity, yet these spaces are also very personal to the environment and to the client’s taste and style.
+I create spaces that are timeless and rely on functionality for longevity, yet these spaces are also very personal to the environment and to the sponsor’s taste and style.
 You might see some similar elements to a classic custom feel, but I am not a mass producer.
-A client’s unique personality and feel will come through in any project we work on, building on the relationship between my design legacy and aesthetic foundational experience.”
+A sponsor’s unique personality and feel will come through in any project we work on, building on the relationship between my design legacy and aesthetic foundational experience.”